Mahsarnzh/XDRL_power_plant/README.md

 2. **Upload the notebook to Google Colab.**
 3. **Run all cells in the notebook.**

-The `XDRL_SHAP_State_Actor_11.ipynb` file provides insights into the inner workings of the trained Neural Networks using SHAP, an eXplainable AI tool.
+The `XDRL_SHAP_Actor_Critic_POMDP.ipynb` file provides insights into the inner workings of the trained Neural Networks using SHAP, an eXplainable AI tool.
 This notebook serves as a valuable resource for understanding and interpreting the decisions made by the trained agent.

 Feel free to explore and gain insights into the explainability of the model!